Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Bulk algebras and their characters

-First we analyze the phase space $\mathrm{EOM}(C^{\times})$ as the derived space of solutions to the equations of motion on $C^\times$.
+First, we analyze the phase space $\mathrm{EOM}(C^{\times})$ as the derived space of solutions to the equations of motion on $C^\times$.
 It is important to note that this space describes maps that are independent of $t$.
-Therefore we can make the following simplification.
-We take two sets of solution on $C_{\epsilon}$, which is determined only by the data on $D_{\epsilon}$.
+Therefore, we can make the following simplification.
+We take two sets of solutions on $C_{\epsilon}$, which are determined only by the data on $D_{\epsilon}$.
 Then we glue the two sets of solutions together via an isomorphism over the punctured disk $D^\times_{\epsilon}$.
-We expect to have a equivalence between the phase space on $C^{\times}$ and the space constructed via the gluing procedure.
+We expect to have an equivalence between the phase space on $C^{\times}$ and the space constructed via the gluing procedure.
 Again, taking $\epsilon \to 0$ we replace disk by formal disk $\mathbb{D}$.
-The above analysis suggest us that the phase space can be constructed formally as solutions on the "ravioli", or "formal bubble" $\mathbb{B} = \mathbb{D} \bigsqcup_{\mathbb{D}^{\times}}\mathbb{D}$ defined by gluing two formal disk through a punctured disk.
-More detailed analysis of the phase space is performed in the following sections.
+The above analysis suggests that the phase space can be constructed formally as solutions on the "ravioli", or "formal bubble" $\mathbb{B} = \mathbb{D} \bigsqcup_{\mathbb{D}^{\times}}\mathbb{D}$ defined by gluing two formal disks through a punctured disk.
+A more detailed analysis of the phase space is performed in the following sections.